 - Change VistaPure filters* on appropriate intervals.
 It is not typically necessary to change all of the filters at the same time.
 Consult product manual or online guidelines for filter replacement thresholds and instructions.

 - Use some type of antimicrobial treatment for waterlines regularly.
-This could be a periodic treatment (such as VistaTab) or a daily, residual treatment such as ICX, BluTab, etc.
+This could be a periodic treatment (such as VistaTab) or a daily, residual treatment such as a DentaPure filter or tablets such as ICX, BluTab, etc.